saltukalakus/idiomatic-rust-snippets/src/algorithms/dynamic-programming/intro.md

-### Dynamic Programming Algorithms (WIP)
+### Dynamic Programming Algorithms

 Dynamic programming is a method for solving complex problems by breaking them down into simpler subproblems.
-It is applicable when the problem can be divided into overlapping subproblems which can be solved independently.
-The solutions to these subproblems are stored to avoid redundant computations, making the overall algorithm more efficient.
+It is applicable when the problem has overlapping subproblems that can be solved independently.
+The solutions are stored (memoized) to avoid redundant computations, making the algorithm more efficient.

 1- [Knapsack Problem](./knapsack-problem.md): This problem involves selecting a subset of items with given weights and values to maximize the total value without exceeding a specified weight limit.